mrw34/conditional/README.md

 Conditional
 ===========
-All your diseases in one place (with updates!).
-An NHS Hack Day project.
+All your diseases in one place, with notifications and real-time updates.
+An [NHS Hack Day](http://nhshackday.com/) project.

 https://conditional.meteor.com

-Get in touch if you're interested: http://markwoodbridge.com
+[Get in touch](http://markwoodbridge.com) if you find this interesting.